Frank Stefanko: Photographing Bruce Springsteen

+Stefanko donated photos which will raise funds to benefit the Food Bank of North Jersey, for relief of Hurricane Sandy.

-Some of Stefanko's notable Springsteen photographs, along with those taken by Danny Clinch, appeared at Philadelphia's National Constitution Center as part of the Rock and Roll Hall of Fame's exhibition "From Asbury Park to the Promised Land", in February through September 2012.
+Some of Stefanko's Springsteen photographs, along with those taken by Danny Clinch, appeared at Philadelphia's National Constitution Center as part of the Rock and Roll Hall of Fame's exhibition "From Asbury Park to the Promised Land", in February through September 2012.
 Springsteen's 1960 Corvette, along with Stefanko's photo of Springsteen posing with that same Corvette, were at the entrance.
 Photos by Stefanko, Danny Clinch, Eric Meola (Born to Run), and Pam Springsteen are featured in the Grammy Museum's traveling show Bruce Springsteen, a Photographic Journey, which opened at the Woodie Guthrie Center, in Tulsa, Oklahoma, in April 2014.
 In 2015, the show toured other venues.